apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 `AggregatedLogDeletionService` of YARN will not remove the appropriate logfiles.
 * Directory listing can be slow.
 Use `listFiles(path, recursive)` for high performance recursive listings whenever possible.
+* It is possible to create files under files if the caller tries hard.
 * The time to rename a directory is proportional to the number of files underneath it (directory or indirectly) and the size of the files.
 (The copyis executed inside the S3 storage, so the time is independent of the bandwidth